South Side Elevated: History

 The South Side Elevated started passenger service on June 6, 1892, with service as far south as 39th Street (Pershing Road), making the branch the oldest section of the Chicago "L".
 On January 22, 1893, service on the line was extended as far south as 61st Street.
 The Jackson Park branch was added later in 1893 to serve the site of the 1893 World's Fair.
-Several other branches over time to serve parts of the city, though most have since been demolished.
+Several other branches were opened over time to serve parts of the city, though most have since been demolished.
 The Englewood branch was opened in 1905, followed by the Kenwood and Normal Park branches in 1907, and the Stock Yards branch in 1908.
 Today, only the Englewood (now Ashland) and Jackson Park (now East 63rd) branches remain.